jpablobr/testr/README.md

 ### .env.rc

-If you would like to define $ENV specific setting to your project you could add them to an `.env.rc` file in your project root directroy.
+If you would like to define $ENV specific setting to your project you could add them to an `.env.rc` file in your project root directory.

 ### .togglerc